Better Communication: A WhatsApp Alternative for Architects

 Your colleagues also benefit from this.
 Within a project, they have access to the same context and can easily continue working if you're not available for a moment.
 The result?
 Structured collaboration without being dependent on your personal WhatsApp.

-GDPR compliance and legal considerations
+Migration strategy and legal compliance considerations

 Using WhatsApp for professional communication creates significant legal risks.
 Personal messaging apps don't meet the data protection standards required for professional architecture projects.
 Client data, project details, and sensitive construction information shared through WhatsApp may violate GDPR regulations.
+Professional portals ensure data sovereignty and compliance with European privacy laws.
+All communications remain within controlled, auditable systems that protect both architect and client interests.

 More peace, better service